Get Approved for up to $35,000 in 3 minutes

 Written by Jessica Steer

 Just like stocks and day trading, cryptocurrency is becoming more and more popular.
 While cryptocurrency isn’t a main form of currency yet, it can still be worth a lot and is often used as a form of investment.
-What form of cryptocurrency you own will dictate its worth since each has its own value.
+The form of cryptocurrency you own will dictate its worth since each has its own value.
 Similar to our currency, where each is worth a different amount, like the $5 bill or even the $20 bill.

 Table of Contents